Skip to main content

 Active lists are an effective tool for communicating between your marketing and sales teams.
 You can make a list with marketing qualified leads, and once they become sales qualified leads, they can be removed from the marketing list.
 It is crucial for marketers to transition new leads to sales as soon as they’re ready.
 Using workflows and active lists in HubSpot, you can help ensure this transfer does not get delayed.

-How to Use Lists to Transfer Leads to Sales
+How to Use Segments to Transfer Leads to Sales

 1. First use workflows in HubSpot to automatically assign marketing qualified leads to a lead owner — either dividing them equally amongst your sales team or assigning each to a specific lead.